oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Composable transformations of Python+NumPy programs: differentiate, vectorize, JIT to GPU/TPU, and more
+Composable transformations of Python+NumPy programs:differentiate, vectorize, JIT to GPU/TPU, and more

-**URL**
+**More Information**

 https://pypi.python.org/pypi/jax